dougfaust/BERT_based_classifier/README.md

 # BERT classifier template script

-pytorch script to put a classifier layer (e.g. sentiment from tweets) on BERT
+PyTorch script to put a classifier layer on a masked language model.
+Here using [BERT](https://huggingface.co/docs/transformers/model_doc/bert).

+This has been used for contstrained topic modeling and sentiment on small blocks of text.
+That is, this will truncate anything past the token limit.

 ## Installation